Josh-Estrada/macro_uploader/README.md

 This tool is designed to upload Cisco macros in bulk.
 Created using Python, tkinter, and customtkinter libraries.

-The Macro Uploader tool has two modes of opertation.
+The Macro Uploader tool has two modes of operation.
 Single Mode and Pexip OTJ Mode.

 The Single Mode will upload a single macro to multiple endpoints via a .csv file.